Table of Contents

 It is a shooter game where players are dropped unarmed onto an island.
 There, they must make their way to ‘houses’ where they find weapons to shoot and kill.
 The last player standing is deemed the winner.

 Unlike many online games where you are ‘respawned’ should you die and are able to continue to play, keeping alive is the difference between winning and losing and means a lot more in Fortnite than in many other shooter games.
 5 5.
 The Modern Parents Guide to Fortnite ×

-Warning Signs of Fortnite Addiction
+Fortnite Addiction Symptoms